quay/clair/Documentation/howto/testing.md

 ## Pushing to the Local Quay

-As mentioned above Quay is present at `localhost:8080`.
+As mentioned above ,Quay is present at `localhost:8080`.
 You may navigate to this address and create a account.
 Creating an account named `admin` will ensure you are a super user.
-An email is required but not validation of the account is.
+An email is required, but is not validated.

-Once inside you will create an organization named "clairv4-org".
-Currently Quay has to explicitly enable ClairV4 security scanning.
-It does this via a organization whitelist.
-As you can guess, "clairv4-org" is whitelisted in our local dev configuration.
+Once inside, you will create an organization named "clairv4-org".
+Currently Quay has to explicitly enable Clair v4 security scanning, which is done via an organization allowlist.
+"Clairv4-org" is preconfigured in our local dev configuration.

-The easiest way to push to Quay would be using podman.
+The easiest way to push to Quay is using podman:

 ```
 podman pull ubuntu:latest